-- N. () documentation of any training provided to District personnel related to this policy, including but not limited to, notification of the prohibitions and expectations of staff set forth in this policy and the role and responsibility of all District personnel involved in enforcing this policy, including their duty to report alleged violations of this policy and/or conducting an investigation of an alleged violation of this policy; [REMINDER: Documentation of training should be maintained regardless of whether there is an investigation of an alleged violation of this policy.
-It is best practice to maintain a log of all staff members who participate in a training, along with the date, time and location of the training, and a copy of the materials reviewed and/or presented during the training.] - 0. () documentation that any rights or opportunities that the District made available to one party during the investigation were made available to the other party on equal terms; - P. () copies of any notices sent to the alleged perpetrator/responding party of the allegations constituting a potential violation of this policy; - Q. () copies of any notices sent to the complainant and alleged perpetrator in advance of any interview or hearing; - R. () copies of any documentation or evidence used during informal and formal disciplinary meetings and hearings, including the investigation report, and any written responses submitted by the complainant or the alleged perpetrator.
+- N. () documentation of any training provided to District personnel related to this policy, including but not limited to, notification of the prohibitions and expectations of staff set forth in this policy and the role and responsibility of all District personnel involved in enforcing this policy, including their duty to report alleged violations of this policy and/or conducting an investigation of an alleged violation of this policy; [REMINDER: Documentation of this policy.
+It is best practice to maintain a log of all staff members who participate in a training, along with the date, time and location of the training.] - O. ( ) documentation that any rights or opportunities that the District made available to one party during the investigation were made available to the other party on equal terms; - P. ( ) copies of any notices sent to the alleged perpetrator/responding party of the allegations constituting a potential violation of this policy; - Q. (-) copies of any notices sent to the complainant and alleged perpetrator in advance of any interview or hearing; - R. ( ) copies of any documentation or evidence used during informal and formal disciplinary meetings and hearings, including the investigation report, and any written responses submitted by the complainant or the alleged perpetrator.